Viriliter/PedestrianSlayer/README.md

 Mert Limoncuoğlu

 ## Acknowledgments
-Some parts of the lane detection algorithm are adopted by darienmt.
+Some parts of the lane detection algorithm are inspired by darienmt.
 For more details, visit the link: https://github.com/darienmt/CarND-Advanced-Lane-Lines-P4